Deep K-SVD Denoising: Introduction

 K-SVD has been widely used and extended, as evidenced by its many followup papers.
 For a short while, this algorithm was considered as state-of-the-art, standing at the top in denoising performance\footnote{Ranking denoising algorithms is typically done by evaluating synthetic denoising performance on agreed-upon image databases (e.g. set12 or BSD68), measuring Peak-Signal-to-Noise (PSNR) and/or Structured Similarity Index Measure (SSIM) results.}.
 However, over the years it has been surpassed by other methods, such as BM3D \cite{dabov2007video}, EPLL \cite{zoran2011learning}, WNNM \cite{gu2014weighted}, and many others.
 The recent newcomers to this game -- supervised deep-learning based denoising methods -- are currently at the lead \cite{chen2016trainable,lefkimmiatis2017non, zhang2017beyond,liu2018non,zhang2018ffdnet}.

 Can K-SVD denoising make a comeback and compete favorably with the most recent and best performing denoising algorithms?
 In this paper we answer this question positively.
-We show that this algorithm can be brought to perform far better, provided that its parameters are tuned in a supervised manner.
+We aim to show that the K-SVD denoising algorithm can be brought to perform far better by considering a different training strategy.
+This leads to far better results which should be taken as reference when comparing new methods with the K-SVD algorithm.
+While its original version trained a dictionary for getting sparse representations, this new end-to-end training outperforms it provided that its parameters are tuned in a supervised manner.
 By following the exact K-SVD computational path, we preserve its global image prior.
 This includes (i) breaking the image into small fully overlapping patches, (ii) solving their MAP estimate as a pursuit that aims to get their sparse representation in a learned dictionary, and then (ii) averaging the overlapping patches to restore the clean image.
 A special care is given to the redesign of all these steps into a differentiable and learnable computational scheme.
 We therefore end up with a deep architecture that reproduces the exact K-SVD operations, and can be trained by back-propagation for best denoising results.
 Our work shows that with small number of parameters to learn and while preserving the original K-SVD essence, the proposed machine outperforms the original K-SVD and other classical algorithms (e.g. BM3D and WNNM), and getting closer to state-of-the-art learning based denoising methods.

-Our motivation in this paper goes beyond a simple improvement of the K-SVD denoising algorithm, aiming higher and broader.
-What are the lessons to be taken from the derived solution?
-How should we design novel and well-justified architectures for solving signal and image processing problems?
-What is the relation between classic (old fashioned) solutions and learning-based novel ones, in the context of such tasks?
-How can we further improve the proposed scheme in a principled way?
-All these and more are central questions, discussed towards the end of this paper.
-We urge the readers to go through the discussion towards the end of the paper carefully, as is gives the proper context to this work, and to its future prospects.